Caroline Dubois (boxer)

 Caroline Sara Dubois (born 11 January 2001) is a British professional boxer.
-She has held the WBC women's lightweight world title since December 2024.
+She has held the World Boxing Council (WBC) female lightweight title since December 2024 and the World Boxing Organization (WBO) and Ring magazine female lightweight titles since April 2026.
+Previously she was the International Boxing Organization (IBO) champion in the same weight division.
 As an amateur Dubois was Youth Olympic champion, World Youth champion and four-times European Youth champion.
-She is the younger sister of former heavyweight boxing world champion Daniel Dubois.
+She is the younger sister of two-time heavyweight boxing world champion Daniel Dubois.

 Early life

 Dubois is one of eleven children.
-She was raised in a single-parent family by her father, a native of Grenada.
-She is of Nigerian descent through her mother.
+She was raised in a single-parent household by her father, a native of Grenada, while her mother is Nigerian.

 Amateur career

 Dubois started boxing at the age of nine.
 While there were all-girl amateur boxing clubs in her city, her father wanted her to practice at a top-flight club where her older brother Daniel had trained.
 For her first few months at Repton Amateur Boxing Club, Dubois pretended to be a boy named Colin.

 At the 2017 European Junior Championships, Dubois beat Nune Asatryan by unanimous points decision in the final to take the title.
 The following year, she had a win at the English National Youth Championships (60 kg), with a unanimous points decision against Ellis Hopkins.

 She became England's first World Youth Champion by recording a win over Nune Asatryan by unanimous points decision in August 2018, having previously won in her semi-final by unanimous decision against Rebeca Santos.
 At the Girls' lightweight competition at the 2018 Summer Youth Olympics Dubois won the gold medal by beating Porntip Buapa in the final.

 The 2019 European Youth Championships in 2019 saw Dubois achieve a unanimous points win over Amina Abramova in their semi-final, before winning the title with a split decision against Asatrian in the final.
 Her next fight was the final of the England Boxing National Youth Championships, which she won by unanimous decision against Wenessa Orczwk.
 As of February 2020, Dubois was unbeaten, and expressed an ambition to turn professional.

 Dubois won the SportsAid One-to-Watch award for 2018, having been chosen from around 1,000 candidates across 60 sports nominated by their sport's governing bodies.
-She had previously been on the shortlist of ten for the 2017 award. and was named BBC Young Sports Personality of the Year in 2019.
+She had previously been on the shortlist of ten for the 2017 award.
+She was also named BBC Young Sports Personality of the Year in 2019.

 She qualified for the 2020 Summer Olympics at the 2020 European Boxing Olympic Qualification Tournament, where she took the silver medal after losing to Kellie Harrington on a split decision in the final.
 At the time of turning pro, Dubois had an amateur record of 37 wins and 3 losses.